 Mailing Addess POB 247, East Schodack, NY 121063

 Welcome to the Web Site for the Historical Society of Esquatak.
 Esquatak was founded in 1971 by residents of the towns of Schodack and Nassau, Rensselaer County, New York.
 The overall mission of the society is to identify and preserve the historic resources of these towns.
 All are welcome to join.
 The Society is a not-for-profit, educational organization chartered by the New York State Department of Education.
 Oversight is provided by a board of trustees that is elected by the membership.
 Activities include lectures/presentations, tours and other educational programs.

-Esquatak is a Native American name meaning "the fireplace of the nation," so- called because the council seat of the famed Mohican Indians was located in the Town of Schodack.
-Beside Esquatak, the first residents had villages called Potkoke, Wyomenock, Ontekekomack and others.
+Esquatak is an Indian name meaning "the fireplace of the nation," so called because the council-seat of the famed Mohican Indians was located in the Town of Schodack.
+Beside Esquatak, the Indians had villages called Potkoke, Wyomenock and others.